cpaterno/csc-212-s18/lab-02/readme.md

 ### Final Questions/Exercises

-> **Question 10:** Create a function that performs a union between two char arrays.
+> **Question 10:** Create a function that performs a union between two char arrays that are a maximum of 10 characters long.
 The function should have two inputs, one for each array, and one output (the union of the two inputs).
 A union is when you combine two things without duplicating.
 So the union of [1,2,3,4,5,6] and [3,4,5,6,7,8,9,10,11,12] is [1,2,3,4,5,6,7,8,9,10,11,12].
-See how they were combined but the parts they both had were not duplicated?
+Or [A,B,C,D,D,F] and [A,B,G,H,J] is [A,B,C,D,F,G,H,J].
+Notice how they were combined but the parts they both had were not duplicated.
 Once done, copy and paste the code into the answer box